David Stuart Davies

-David Stuart Davies (born 1946) is a British writer.
+David Stuart Davies (10 February 1946 – 16 August 2024) was a British writer.
 He worked as a teacher of English before becoming a full-time editor, writer, and playwright.
-Davies has written extensively about Sherlock Holmes, both fiction and non-fiction.
-He is the editor of Red Herrings, the monthly in-house publication of the Crime Writers' Association.
+Davies wrote extensively about Sherlock Holmes, both fiction and non-fiction.
+He was the editor of Red Herrings, the monthly in-house publication of the Crime Writers' Association, and a member of The Baker Street Irregulars and the Detection Club.
+Davies died on 16 August 2024, at the age of 78.